processing/pr05-grant/README.md

 The Processing Foundation Software Development Grant or `pr05` (pronounced “pros”) is a new mentorship initiative by the Processing Foundation designed to support the professional growth of early to mid-career software developers through hands-on involvement in open-source projects.
 Participation in the program is entirely online and we invite developers from around the world to apply.

 A total of five (5) candidates will be invited to join our 2024 cohort.
 Selected candidates will receive a $10,000 grant to allow them to spend 200 hours over a period of 4 months on their contributions.
-Full payment is contingent on complete and active participation in the program, including cohort meetings, town halls, regular meetings with mentors, and successful evaluations.

 ### Projects
 Participants will choose from a predefined list of self-contained projects that can be completed under mentorship.
 We have assembled a curated list of projects selected for their potential to solidify and expand the foundations of Processing and p5.js.
 Each project will be mentored by a developer/contributor experienced in this specific area.